Proven Jolly Phonics Methods for Reading and Writing

 Jolly Phonics teaches Blending the Sounds

 Blending is the process of saying the individual sounds in a word and then running them together to make the word.
 For instance, sounding out d-o-g.
 It is a technique every child will need to learn, and it improves with practice.
 First, you should sound out the word and see if a child can hear it… answering if necessary.
-Some children take longer than others to hear this.
+Some children take longer than others to grasp this concept.
 It is easier if the first sound is said slightly louder.
 There are lists of suitable words in The Phonics Handbook and the Jolly Phonics Word Book.

 Blending Digraphs